Milk vs Cheese - Health impact and Nutrition Comparison

 Calcium

-Cheese is considered in the top 5% of foods rich in calcium and satisfy 71% of the required daily value.
+Cheese is considered in the top 5% of foods rich in calcium and satisfies 71% of the required daily value.
 However, milk has less calcium than cheese since it only satisfies 12% of the required daily value.

 Mineral Comparison